Connect to your GitHub repository

 Authenticate with your GitHub Account

-Each user will need to authenticate themselves with their GitHub permissions in order to ensure users are only pushing information to GitHub repositories that they have access to.
+Each user will need to authenticate themselves with their GitHub permissions to ensure users are only pushing information to GitHub repositories that they have access to.

 If a user has not previously utilized the GitHub connector, the user will need to go to a Task and in the right column, select the Cog icon next to the disabled Push to GitHub button.